timothyleesduhsd/sample_repo_csta2024/README.md

-# Lesson Plan Template
+# Lesson Plan Example
-This file serves as the primary lesson plan document for the repository.
+This is my sample lesson plan from the CSTA 2024 session

 ## Template Description
 [Click here for more information about what this template repository contains.](TemplateDescription.md)